AbhinavM2000/percolation_/README.md

-('percolation-final-20.pdf' is based on the older fortran code) ('image analysis percolation.pdf' is based on Image analysis code)
+('percolation-final-20.pdf' is based on the older fortran code)<br>
+('image analysis percolation.pdf' is based on Image analysis code)

 >Last updated: 17-6-2021